If you're using the Classic builder, you can find that article here.

 If you want to unlink or change the Stripe account you connected, click the dropdown menu under Stripe Account:

-Clicking the dropdown menu gives your the option to visit or change your Stripe account, which will open in a new browser tab.
+Clicking the dropdown menu gives you the option to visit or change your Stripe account, which will open in a new browser tab.

-To choose the currency your typeform will charge people, click the dropdown menu under Currency.
+To choose the currency your typeform will charge people, click the dropdown arrow next to your currency.